 Curbside pick up

 If you are lucky enough to live in a town with community compost or compost pick up, you can buy a large bin for curbside pick up.
+I actually own the compost pick up service in my town!

 Pro tip: the smaller your food particles are, the quicker they will turn into compost.

-Add a mix of “browns” to your kitchen “greens”
+Compost tip: add a mix of “browns” to your kitchen “greens”

 You have to make sure to have the right ratio of brown items to green items.